Skip to Content

 Belur Math

-Located north of the city are two famous temples, and one day during my visit, I decided to go to both of them on a little day trip.
+These are two famous temples north of the city, and one day during my visit, I decided to go to both of them on a little day trip.

-Unlike visiting a few other Kolkata attractions, Belur Math was quiet and peaceful.
+We took a taxi from the Howrah station to the temple gate to get there.
+Unlike a few other Kolkata attractions, Belur Math was quiet and peaceful.

-After entering the gates no touts were hanging around and there was no one trying to sell me anything – it was a nice relief.
+After entering the gates, no touts were hanging around, and no one was trying to sell me anything – it was a nice relief.

-The architecture of Belur Math is mostly Hindu and Buddhist in design, but they also used both Islam (Mughal) and Christian ideas and decorations in the construction.
+The architecture of Belur Math in Kolkata is mainly Hindu and Buddhist in design, but they also used both Islam (Mughal) and Christian ideas and decorations in the construction.

 There's a place to remove your shoes and safely store them as you walk around the interior.